Okonjo-Iweala becomes first woman, African to lead WTO - WTMJ

 AP Business Writer

-FRANKFURT, Germany (AP) — Nigeria’s Ngozi Okonjo-Iweala was appointed Monday to head the World Trade Organization, becoming the first woman and first African to take on the role amid disagreement over how the body decides cases involving billions in sales and thousands of jobs.
+FRANKFURT, Germany (AP) — Nigerian economist Ngozi Okonjo-Iweala was appointed Monday to head the World Trade Organization, becoming the first woman and first African to take on the role amid rising protectionism and disagreement over how the body decides cases involving billions in sales and thousands of jobs.

 Okonjo-Iweala, 66, was named director-general by representatives of the 164 countries that make up the WTO, which deals with the rules of trade between nations.

+She said during an online news conference that she was taking over at a time when the WTO “is facing so many challenges” and is in need of “deep and wide-ranging reforms.”

-She said in a statement that her first priority would be quickly addressing the economic and health consequences of the COVID-19 pandemic and to “implement the policy responses we need to get the global economy going again.”
+She said the first priority would be quickly addressing the economic and health consequences of the COVID-19 pandemic and ensuring that poor countries do not have “to wait in line” for vaccines.

-“Our organization faces a great many challenges but working together we can collectively make the WTO stronger, more agile and better adapted to the realities of today,” she said in a statement.
+“Vaccine nationalism does not pay” she said, because countries that lag in vaccination will be the source of new variants.

+Other priorities would include reforming the organization’s dispute resolution process and finding ways for trade rules to deal with change such as digitalization and e-commerce.
+Dispute resolution is key because the WTO is the only place countries can come to have their trade differences settled, she said.

+“It will not be easy because we have the issue of lack of trust among members which has built up over time,” she said.
+“One good thing is, every member agrees that dispute resolution needs to be reformed,” she added, though they have different opinions about what those reforms should be.

-The appointment came after U.S. President Joe Biden endorsed her candidacy, which had been blocked by former President Donald Trump.
+The appointment, which takes effect March 1, came after U.S. President Joe Biden endorsed her candidacy, which had been blocked by former President Donald Trump.

 Biden’s move was a step toward his aim of supporting more cooperative approaches to international problems after Trump’s “America first” approach that launched multiple trade disputes.